jkatz/jkatz.github.io/content/english/post/postgres/pgvector-hnsw-performance.md

 - gist-960-euclidean (1M, 960-dim)
 - dbpedia-openai-1000k-angular (1M, 1536-dim)

-I had to [write modules for ANN](https://gist.github.com/jkatz/28a2f174effa987713926ce37bb5d304) for the HNSW implementation for pgvector where I did the following:
+Running these with the ANN Benchmark testing suite required [creating new modules](https://gist.github.com/jkatz/28a2f174effa987713926ce37bb5d304) for the HNSW implementation for pgvector where I did the following:

 * Store the vectors in the table using `PLAIN` storage, i.e. the data was not [TOASTed](https://www.postgresql.org/docs/current/storage-toast.html) but stored inline.
 * Built the index (and measured total build time + index size)